Right to science and culture: Official interpretations

 The Committee on Economic, Social and Cultural Rights has issued two General Comments interpreting portions of the right to science and culture as it appears in the International Covenant on Economic Social and Cultural Rights (ICESCR).
 General Comment 17 and General Comment 21.
 The Special Rapporteur in the Field of Cultural Rights, Farida Shaheed, addressed the right to science and culture in several reports between 2010 and 2015.

 At the General Conference of UNESCO in 2017, some 195 states agreed by consensus with no abstentions to common global standards relating to the right to science, in a Recommendation on Science and Scientific Researchers, which interprets the right to science as it appears in the Universal Declaration of Human Rights.

 Relationship to intellectual property

-In 2000 the United Nations Economic and Social Council Sub-commission on Human Rights suggested that the Agreement on Trade-Related Aspects of Intellectual Property Rights may violate the right to science and therefore conflict with international human rights law.
+In 2000 the United Nations Economic and Social Council Sub-commission on Human Rights suggested that the Agreement on Trade-Related Aspects of Intellectual Property Rights may violate the right to science and therefore conflict with international human rights law.A major challenge within the right to science and culture is balancing science as a public good with the private interests that influence its production and use.
+Scientific knowledge, inherently non-rival and non-excludable, exhibits the characteristics of a common good, yet its development often relies on private economic mechanisms such as patents, exclusive licenses, or commercial agreements, which can limit access to results.
+To ensure equitable application of the right to science, states must implement intellectual property regimes and research policies that promote the dissemination of publicly funded knowledge while maintaining incentives for private innovation.
+Transparency measures, public-interest exceptions, and inclusive participation mechanisms are essential to ensure that science serves both technological progress, social justice, and universal access to knowledge.
+The ultimate goal is to preserve science as a collective resource essential to sustainable development and human dignity.